 13. Gamify Your Visitors’ Experience

 Ooh, how we love games!
 They are fun, engaging, and are boredom breakers.

 What’s your favorite game?
 Pokemon Go, Candy Crush Saga, or Mario?

 Okay, we have digressed, but the point here is that you can infuse the elements of gaming – fun, and engagement – into your users’ experience.

 Doing so will not only help to improve engagement on your website but also bring you closer to your ultimate goal: win more leads and sales.

 But how?
-Wouldn’t that require you hiring a team of developers?
+Wouldn’t that require you to hire a team of developers?
 Not at all.